 Copaxone in clinical trials

-Copaxone has been studied in several clinical trials.
+Researchers studied Copaxone in several clinical trials.

 Copaxone is administered as an injection under the skin.
 Common side effects include reactions at the injection site (such as itching, swelling, redness, pain, or bruising), anxiety, chest pain, shortness of breath, palpitations (pounding or irregular heartbeat), flushing, hives, and swollen lymph nodes.